 Growing Raspberries in Zone 3

-Grow raspberries in full sunlight in well-draining soil on a site sheltered from wind.
-Deep sandy loam that is rich in organic matter with a pH of 6.0-6.8 or slightly acidic will give the berries the best foundation.
+Grow raspberries in full sunlight in well-draining soil on a site sheltered from the wind.
+Deep, sandy loam that is rich in organic matter with a pH of 6.0 to 6.8 or slightly acidic will give the berries the best foundation.

-Summer bearing raspberries tolerate temperatures down to -30 when they are fully acclimated and established.
+Summer-bearing raspberries tolerate temperatures down to -30 degrees F. (-34 C.) when they are fully acclimated and established.
 These berries can become damaged by fluctuating winter temps, however.
-To shield them, plant them on a north slope.
+To shield them plant them on a north slope.

-Fall-bearing raspberries should be planted on a south slope or other protected area to promote the rapid growth of the fruiting canes and early fall fruiting.
+Fall-bearing raspberries should be planted on a south slope or another protected area to promote the rapid growth of the fruiting canes and early fall fruiting.

 Plant raspberries in the early spring well away from any wild growing berries, which might spread disease.
 Prepare the soil a couple of weeks prior to planting.
 Amend the soil with plenty of manure or green vegetation.
 Before planting the berries, soak the roots for an hour or two.
 Dig a hole that is large enough to allow the roots to spread out.

-Once you have planted the raspberry, cut the cane back to 8-10 inches in length.
-At this juncture, depending upon the variety of berry, you may need to provide the plant with a support such as a trellis or fence.
+Once you have planted the raspberry, cut the cane back to 8 to 10 inches (20-25 cm.) in length.
+At this juncture, depending upon the variety of berry, you may need to provide the plant with a support such as a trellis or a fence.

 Raspberries for Zone 3